 Fees and Fee Assistance

-A range of certificates, diplomas and advanced diplomas have their course/tuition fees covered by the government and students don’t need to pay it back.
-However students may still be required to pay for materials including uniforms, equipment, textbooks, resources and excursions.
-Students will also need to pay an amenities fees.
+A range of certificates, Diplomas and Advanced Diplomas have their course/tuition fees covered by the government and students don’t need to pay it back.
+However, students may still be required to pay for materials including uniforms, equipment, textbooks, resources and excursions.
+Students will also need to pay an amenities fee.

 Students must first create an account with VTAC before they can put in course applications.
 Check out all the details at VTAC's website.

 Each year most applications for higher education, some TAFE and ITC courses, are applied for through VTAC (Victorian Tertiary Admission Centre).
 VTAC usually opens in early August, closing in late September for timely applications.
 These specific dates are usually advertised on the VTAC website around June or July.
 Check the VTAC website for specific details.
-Some high demand courses only accept applications until the timely application period, such as medicine and dentistry, so be sure to check the courses you’re applying for.
-For 2021 entry, be sure to check the COVID-19 update as dates this year may be subject to change.
-Some institutions also take direct applications and may operate of different timelines, so be sure to check with the institution you’re applying for.
+Some high demand courses only accept applications during the timely application period, such as medicine and dentistry, so be sure to check the courses you're applying for.
+Some institutions also take direct applications and may operate on different timelines, so be sure to check with the institution you're applying for.

 In many cases students can apply after the timely application period for courses that are still open.
-However at this point the fee for applications increases from around $36 to $105.
+However at this point the fee for applications increases from around $55 to $180.
 There are different fees for timely, late and very late course applications, so the amount you pay depends on when you apply.
-See dates and times for course applications,
+See dates and times for course applications.

 Students can add up to 8 courses to their preference list.
-It’s best to order these with your dream course at number 1, and following in order of your preference from there.
-Students don’t have to use all 8 preferences, however it’s recommended to include more than 1 course.
+It's best to order these with your dream course at number 1, and follow in order of your preference from there.
+Students don't have to use all 8 preferences, however it's recommended to include more than 1 course.
 We generally recommend students include a few pathway options in their VTAC preferences.
 Once they receive their results in December, they can reorder, add or remove courses from their preference list during the Change of Preference periods.